waku-org/nwaku/docs/operators/how-to/configure.md

 ### Configuration file

 The third configuration mechanism in order of precedence is the configuration via a TOML file.
-The previous mechanims take precedence over this mechanism as explained above.
+The previous mechanisms take precedence over this mechanism as explained above.

 The configuration file follows the [TOML](https://toml.io/en/) format: